bitrockteam/databiz-login/README.md

-# @databiz/google-login
+# @bitrock-it/databiz-login

 [![Build Status](https://travis-ci.org/bitrockteam/databiz-login.svg?branch=master)](https://travis-ci.org/bitrockteam/databiz-login)

-> Web Component to simplify authentication using Google oAuth for Databiz group domains.
+> Web Component to simplify authentication using Google oAuth for Databiz group domains, it wraps the [Google Sign-in for Websites SDK](https://developers.google.com/identity/sign-in/web/) and expose custom events for its functionalities.

 ### How to use